-Space Description: This project does not involve the direct expansion of or alteration to any square footage.
+Space Description: This project does not involve the direct expansion of or

 Project Location: Main Campus (throughout)

 8. Project Name: Stone Building Expansion

 This project provides for the completion of the Stone Building.
 Prior to the completion of the original building's design and construction, several programmatic items were eliminated from the project because of the lack of funds.
 This project restores the most critical item, which is the addition of approximately 20,000 square feet of administrative and academic space.